top of page

 If a teacher is unwell, we will endeavour to find a relief teacher.
 We do not notify parents of the relief as the class will go ahead.
 If a relief can not be sourced, a text message will be issued and a credit for the class will be created.

-Drop Off Students should arrive 15-30 minutes before class to prepare, stretch and go to the toilet.
+Students should arrive 15-30 minutes before class to prepare, stretch and go to the toilet.
 Parents must stay with students until they enter the class.
-Teachers can not supervise students outside of class hours.
+Teachers can not supervise students outside of class hours this includes the waiting room or carpark.

 Pick Up